ndudar/React-Router-Practice-2/README.md

   <Link to=".">Clear</Link>
   ```
   - if Link feels too hard-coded, you can do this with setSearchParams in a few ways:
     1. put the string into setSearchParams (no question mark needed, it's smart enough to figure this out.
 If you want to put the ?, that's fine, too.
-Clear would just be an empty string.)
+Clear would just be an empty string - the "." is specific to React Router and would not work here)
     ```
     <button onClick={() => setSearchParams("type=rugged)}>Rugged</button>
     ```